 Hercules represents the Roman equivalent of the Greek hero Heracles.
-The celestial Heracles is typically depicted standing on the head of the mythical dragon killed by the hero as part of his Twelve Labours, represented by the neighbouring constellation Draco.
+The celestial Heracles is typically depicted standing on the head of the dragon represented by the neighbouring constellation Draco.

 Hercules constellation is not particularly prominent in the sky, with no first or second magnitude stars.
 Only its two brightest stars – Kornephoros (Beta Herculis) and Zeta Herculis – shine brighter than magnitude 3.00.

 Hercules is easily recognizable on a clear night because four of its relatively bright stars – Pi, Epsilon, Eta and Zeta Herculis – form an asterism known as the Keystone, which represents the torso of Hercules.
 The asterism can be used to find the constellation’s two best-known deep sky objects: the bright globular clusters Messier 13 (the Hercules Globular Cluster, mag.
 5.8) and Messier 92 (mag.
 6.3).

 Other notable deep sky objects in the constellation include the globular cluster NGC 6229 (mag.
 9.4), the Hercules Cluster of galaxies (Abell 2151), and the planetary nebulae Abell 39 (mag.
 13.7) and NGC 6210 (mag.
 12.66).